piMoll/SEILAPLAN/README.md

 _english_

-SEILAPLAN is a QGIS Plugin to support forest harvest operations by optimizing the layout of cable roads.
+SEILAPLAN is a QGIS Plugin to support forest harvest operations by planning and optimizing the layout of cable roads.

 For further information, installation guide and contributors visit [http://pimoll.github.io/SEILAPLAN](http://pimoll.github.io/SEILAPLAN/)